 (d) Requests for production of documents or electronically stored information. - Unless otherwise stipulated or ordered by the court, these procedures apply to producing documents or electronically stored information: A party may state in its request the form for producing documents or electronically stored information.
-If a party so states, the responding party must produce electronically stored information in the form requested.
+The response may state an objection to a requested form for producing documents or electronically stored information.
+If a party so states, the responding party objects to a requested form, the party must state must produce electronically stored information in the form or forms it intends to use requested.
 If a request does not specify a form for producing documents or electronically stored information, or if the form specified is unreasonable, a party must produce it in a form or forms in which it is ordinarily maintained or in which it is reasonably usable.
 Absent a showing of good cause, a party need not produce the same documents or electronically stored information in more than one form.